DomainDrivenArchitecture/c4k-jitsi/README.md

 * ingress having a letsencrypt managed certificate
 * monitoring connected to grafana cloud

-The package aims to a low load sceanrio.
+The package is intended for a low-load scenario.

 ## Status